re-store/Dimensionneuse/README.md

 npm install
 ```

-Then configure the hardware using (the wiki)[https://github.com/Re-Store/Dimensionneuse/wiki], and launch the dimensionneuse with :
+Then configure the hardware using [the wiki](https://github.com/Re-Store/Dimensionneuse/wiki), and launch the dimensionneuse with :

 ```
 node main.js